October 11, 2018

 It started with a working Taurus electric razor (not sure if the blades could still cut facial hair, but the device still turned on and vibrated).
 I opened it up and found inside the razor a 1.2V DC motor and a plastic horn that transformed the motor’s circular motion into a vibration motion.
 Some dust and old hair cleaning was required…

-I then did a rough sketch and cardboard prototype of the phone panel I wanted to vibrate using the razor’s motor (video).
+I then did a rough sketch and cardboard prototype of the phone panel I wanted to vibrate using the razor’s motor.
 I opted to also reuse the razor’s top case because it had an internal plastic frame that stabilized the motor and provided structure for the plastic horn top to vibrate.

 The motor proved strong enough to vibrate my first cardboard phone panel, but I wanted to see if the vibration effect appeared like the typical vibrating smartphone.
 So I used the laser cutter to create a phone screen of a ghosted conversation.
 Unfortunately, I used cardboard that wasn’t completely flat, so the laser ran into part of the cardboard during the cutting stage, resulting in the material shifting on the stage and cutting in unintended places.
 Also, a 5 pound weight from the junk shelf was taped to the entire mount to give it some weight and prevent the whole mount from vibrating.

 Satisfied with the cardboard phone screen and the vibrating effect, I proceeded to laser cut the phone screen into a 1/8 in plywood (the same wood used in the sumo sound project).
-Here is a video of the first wooden prototype.

 A quick trip to KMart led to a Halloween cauldron that would eventually enclose the motor mount.
 A quick test ensured the 5 pound weight could fit in the plastic cauldron.